RyanMorash/frc5881web/content/en/about.md

 The mission of Tech Valley High is to provide a unique, innovative and student-centered educational opportunity, engage students in current and emerging technologies and support the growth and economy of the region.

 Learn more at <https://www.techvalleyhigh.org/>

+## Contact Us

+If you have any questions about our team, please reach out to our math teacher and lead mentor, Varada Vaughan -- <vvaughan@techvalleyhigh.org>